project-chip/connectedhomeip/examples/lighting-app/nrf5/README.md

 its persistent configuration and initiate a reboot.
 The reset action can be cancelled by releasing the button at any point before the 6 second limit.

-**LED #2** shows the state of the simulated lock bolt.
-When the LED is lit the bolt is extended (i.e. door locked); when not lit, the bolt is retracted (door unlocked).
-The LED will flash whenever the simulated bolt is in motion from one position to another.
+**LED #2** shows the state of the lighting.

-**Button #2** can be used to change the state of the simulated bolt.
-This can be used to mimick a user manually operating the lock.
+**Button #2** can be used to change the state of the lighting.
+This can be used to mimick a user manually switching the lighting.
 The button behaves as a toggle, swapping the state every time it is pressed.

 The remaining two LEDs and buttons (#3 and #4) are unused.